 If I’m feeling particularly organized, I will also put a cooler in the car with ice and some choice beverages for when I get back to the car.

 If there is mud or snow on the road I would strongly consider not going.
 However, I also understand the urge to try and push limits, given how hard the permits are to get.
 Just make sure you bring along emergency phone numbers and be prepared to pay high towing fees.
-I’ll include relevant numbers at the end of this.
+Check out our article on driving to the trailhead for more specific information.

 As a reminder, even if you don’t show reception, the 911 receiver is surprisingly strong and may pick up your call even if you don’t show bars.
 Worth a shot in a pinch.